What is Wrong with Joe Biden’s Hair Transplant?

-I was recently having a conversation with a 31 year old patient of mine who was insisting on having a low and broad hairline.
-In close evaluation of his hair loss and hair transplant pattern and in particular in microscopic examination of his scalp, I saw that he had significant miniaturization throughout the top and crown area.
+Years ago, I had a conversation with a 31-year-old patient of mine who was insisting on having a low and broad hairline.
+In a close evaluation of his hair loss and hair transplant pattern and in particular, in microscopic examination of his scalp, I saw that he had significant miniaturization throughout the top and crown area.
 This is a sign that he is heading towards class VI or VII of hair loss.
 People with class VI or VII are those who will only have a rim of hair around the scalp.

 I had to discuss with my patient that, when I design a hairline, I have to take into consideration the progress of hair loss over time.
-A good hairline is one that is good now and it will continue to look natural when the person is in his 60s or 70s (unlike both Joe Biden and Donald Trump).
+A good hairline is one that looks good now and it will continue to look natural when the person is in his 60s or 70s (unlike both Joe Biden and Donald Trump).

 Hair Line Positioning

 The reason I am writing this blog is that Mr. Biden is my example when I have to plan for a higher hairline for younger adults.
 Many of these younger men hope for a lower hairline.
 Obviously, I can give them a lower hairline when there is no evidence of advanced hair loss.

 When I see microscopic evidence of a future class of hair loss or a patient has a significant family history of high-grade baldness, I have to be more conservative in my approach in order to avoid any issues that can be seen in people with hair loss like Joe Biden.

 - Poor design and poor long-term planning

 - The hairline is too low for someone with advanced hair loss

 - The hairline is too broad for the stage of hair loss

 - Lack of sufficient hair to restore the crown

 - There is a large balding area that needs coverage

 - There is not enough donor grafts to cover the crown